 ERP’s can be personalized to suit business requirements, this is usually mentioned as ‘customization’.
 Customization can plug the breach from a business solution viewpoint.
 However, it is always better to avoid customization or at most keep customization to a minimum considering the following aspects.

-• Additional cost involved in development and testing.
+• Additional costs involved in development and testing.

 • Maintenance cost even after deployment in production.

 • Any business process change might impact customization and this would require improvement of the customization and thus cost.